 This LA Times piece was cited as evidence of effective police responses to mass shootings.
 It is a list of the 46 deadliest mass shootings in the US, in reverse chronological order.
 So, with that in hand, let’s take it case by case.
 I will put each shooting into one of a few categories:

-- The shooter got away and was not stopped by police at all until much later (essentially well post-rampage).
+1. Police brought down the shooter in the middle of his rampage, or the shooter committed suicide during a confrontation with police.
+2. The rampage was over by the time police arrived (or continued in spite of police presence), but police killed or captured the shooter before he could escape.
+3. The rampage was ended by citizen intervention.
+4. The shooter got away and was not stopped by police at all until much later (essentially well post-rampage).
 Also counted here are instances when the shooter committed suicide before police were able to stop him.

 The key claim being evaluated–that the police effectively stop the killing–falls under #1, and #1 only. #2 gives police at least partial credit.
 The rest directly counter the claim that police thwart mass shootings.

 So, the list: